Human Resource Strategy for Researchers (HRS4R)

 • 2021 Linnaeus University was granted the HR Excellence in Research Award

-• 2023 onwards, continued development, evaluation of the European Commission every three years
+• 2026 and onwards, continued development, evaluation of the European Commission every three years

 The HRS4R organisation at Linnaeus University